What is Composable Architecture? | Glossary

 Jamstack

-Jamstack is a modern web development architecture built on JavaScript, APIs, and Markup components.
-Jamstack is one of several tech stacks, but in this case, website content is pre-rendered with JavaScript handling dynamic functionality by integrating with APIs.
+A modern web development architecture built on JavaScript, APIs, and Markup.
+Jamstack sites pre-render content, with JavaScript handling dynamic functionality via APIs.

 Single Page Application (SPA)